broadinstitute/hermitcrab/README.md

 Since "ssh name" takes to you to a shell within a container, and the docker demon runs _outside_ of the container, you may encounter surprising behavior.
-For example mounting directories other than /home/ubuntu will not work as expected because it will use the filepath outside of the container.
+For example mounting directories other than /home/ubuntu or /tmp will not work as expected because it will use the filepath outside of the container.

+(For example you may see an error like "invalid mount config for type bind ... bind source path not does exist")

 Mounting locations under /home/ubuntu, however, will work because the same directory named /home/ubuntu exists inside and outside of the